awslabs/aws-refarch-cross-account-pipeline/README.md

     * Development
     * Test
     * Production
-5. Add IAM permissions for cloudformation usage
-5.1 Tools accounts
+5. Create IAM role for this infrastructure deployment 5.1 Tools accounts with admin permissions
 - Login to AWS Console as Tools Account User
 - Go to IAM
 - Click "Roles"